 A decorative image is an image that is non-essential to understanding the content and purpose of a page.
 There is a variety of opinions on what to do with decorative images; describe them or hide them from screen readers.
 If you decide to describe them, use simple image guidelines.
 If you decide to hide them, use a blank alt tag.

-The code for a hidden decorative image is <img alt=" " src="image3.jpg">
+The code for a hidden decorative image is <img alt=" "src="image3.jpg">

 Do not simply strip out the alt tag.
-This will result in the screen reader reading the url one character at a time!
+This will result in the screen reader reading the URL one character at a time!

 How (Complex Images): Create a text version

 Complex images include images, graphs, charts, maps, etc. that can not be described in less than 140 characters.
 When you use complex images, you need to describe all of the relevant information for students who are visually impaired by creating a text description.
-You do not need to include extraneous information but only the important information to understand the principle or learning objective of the image.
+You do not need to include extraneous information but only important information to understand the principle or learning objective of the image.

-• Alternative: Use the toggler module to include a text description of the image.
+- Alternative: Use the toggler module to include a text description of the image.

 If you can not sufficiently describe the image in 140 characters, or describe it in the text, you will need to create a separate document describing the image.
 You will also need to include an ALT tag that refers students to the text description.
-See section on Transcripts for details on the best way to present the text version.
+See the section on Transcripts for details on the best way to present the text version. - Note: Recreate all images of tables and lists in HTML.

 Resources for writing a text description